-Every year millions of people face this multi-thousand-dollar, and ultimately life changing question.
+Every year millions of people face this multi-thousand-dollar, and ultimately life-changing question of when to switch jobs.
 So, what is the right answer for you?

 Whether your motivation is better pay, shorter commute, improved work/life balance, new challenges, or a change of career track, we can help you find the answer and a new future.